zeriontech/Web3Swift/CONTRIBUTING.md

           ClassYouAreTesting().value()
     }.To(
           expectedValue,
-         "Description of the test failure."
+         "Description of the test intention.
+          (e.g. "Returned value must be in the 1..5 range.")"
       )
     ```